TheScienceMuseum/heritageconnector/_posts/2022-01-24-Code-Repositories.md

 - an interactive streamlit app showing NER and entity linking which uses static data for speed (not hosted at the moment)
 - a bookmarklet to view connections from an SMG collection, blog or journal page
 - a macro visualisation of the whole collection/knowledge graph
-- a visualisation of the combined SMG and V&A* collections
+- a visualisation of the combined SMG and V&A collections
-- maps (map 1; map 2) of all the places in the knowledge graph
+- maps of all the places in the knowledge graph

 ## <a name="nlp"></a>Heritage Connector NLP